-- 4. Time and Place.
+- (5) Preparing and submitting the Caucus Report if the Caucus Chair and Secretary fail to do so.
+If the Convener is a nonresident and no resident attends the caucus, the Convener shall report to the DSC that no caucus was held. - C. The Convener need not be a resident of the municipality.
+If multiple municipalities caucus together, they may share a Convener.
+A nonresident Convener may not formally call the Caucus to order, but may serve as an officer if no resident is willing to serve, and may provide such other assistance as may be needed to conduct the business of the Caucus. - 4.
+Time and Place.
 The Caucus shall begin between 1:00 p.m. and 8:00 p.m., on the Uniform Caucus Date.
 Municipal Caucuses shall be held in public places whenever possible, within or convenient to the municipality.
-In no event shall a caucus be held in a private home except in a municipality with fewer than one hundred (100) enrolled Democrats.
-A Municipal Committee may vote to hold precinct caucuses in separate locations throughout the municipality.
-By agreement of their Municipal Committees, or at the direction of the County Committee if none of the Municipal Committees objects, two or more municipalities may caucus together in the same location. - 5.
-Late Caucuses: - A. A Municipal Caucus may not be held after the Uniform Caucus Date unless severe inclement weather or some other compelling reason makes it impossible to caucus on that date. - B. If the caucus is held within fourteen (14) days after the Uniform Caucus Date, the municipality's State Convention delegates shall be seated at the State Convention only upon the approval of the Credentials Committee. - C. If a caucus is held more than fourteen (14) days after the Uniform Caucus Date, the delegates elected by that caucus shall not be seated at the State Convention unless specifically exempted by a three-fourths (3/4) affirmative vote of the members of the Credentials Committee present and voting, or by a majority affirmative vote of the State Convention upon receiving the report of the Credentials Committee.
+In no event shall a caucus be held in a private home except in a municipality with fewer than one hundred (100) enrolled Democrats. - A. A Municipal Committee may vote to hold precinct break its caucus into precincts, wards, or other local districts.
+Local caucuses may be held at a common location or in separate locations throughout the municipality.
+The local districts used for the caucus must be identifiable from voter registration lists and understandable to voters. - B. By agreement of their Municipal Committees, or at the direction of the County Committee if none of the Municipal Committees objects, two or more municipalities may caucus together in the same location.

+5. Late Caucuses:

+- A. A Municipal Caucus may not be held after the Uniform Caucus Date unless severe inclement weather or some other compelling reason makes it impossible to caucus on that date. - B. If the caucus is held within fourteen (14) days after the Uniform Caucus Date, the municipality's State Convention delegates shall be seated at the State Convention only upon the approval of the Credentials Committee. - C. If a caucus is held more than fourteen (14) days after the Uniform Caucus Date, the delegates elected by that caucus shall not be seated at the State Convention unless specifically exempted by a three-fourths (3/4) affirmative vote of the members of the Credentials Committee present and voting, or by a majority affirmative vote of the State Convention upon receiving the report of the Credentials Committee.